 You can start building and using your Shopify store here.

 Shopify offers 24/7 live chat support, which is one feature that Wix lacks.
-This is essential if you want your web-based shop to be up and running at all times of the day or night, every day, and that you can get immediate technical assistance no matter what time it is.
+This is essential if you want your web-based shop to be up and running at all times of the day or night, every day, and you can get immediate technical assistance no matter what time it is.

 Wix also has a useful Help Center, which includes a ton of video tutorials and articles.
 The Shopify Help Center is a tad clunkier but still includes all the information you will need to build, manage, and troubleshoot your site and any issues you are having.